skerkour/kerkour.com/content/blog/the-unusual-way-im-funding-my-open-source-work.md

 Why not turn these thousand hours of experience into a profit which will allow me to arrange free hours during the week to work on Bloom? <br />
 Some friends suggested that I launch an Udemy course, but I was not a fan of the idea because I find the ratio of information / time of these video courses too low compared to a good old book.

 So I decided to write a book about Rust.
-As I had previous experience with offensive security (developing an automated vulnerability scanner, reverse engineering applications and helping plenty of companies to secure their assets) I narrowed the scope of the book to offensive security programming with Rust. <br />
+As I had experience with offensive security (developing an automated vulnerability scanner, reverse engineering applications and helping plenty of companies to secure their assets) I narrowed the scope of the book to offensive security programming with Rust. <br />
 Rust is not only a great fit for offensive programming, but the only one-size-fits-all programming language able to meet all the needs of this field: from shellcodes and exploits to servers, RATs and phishing pages in WebAssembly, Rust is polyvalent enough to shine in all those tasks. <br />
 *Black Hat Rust - Deep dive into offensive security with the Rust programming language* was born!